The Juvenile Delinquency Process

 Juvenile Transition Center, given a bond, placed on tether, and/or referred to community-based services.

-If the charge is a minor, first-time offense, the Court may place the youth on the Consent Calendar, which
+If the charge is a minor, first-time offense, the Court may divert the youth and refer them to alternative

 The purpose of the Pre-trial Conference is to determine if the case can be resolved by a plea or whether

 a trial is necessary.
 The prosecutor may make an offer of a reduced charge or number of charges for